 What is the Fat-Free Mass Index (FFMI)?

 The fat-free mass index (FFMI) is a height-normalized index of fat-free mass.
-It’s calculated by dividing fat-free mass (in kilograms) by your height (in meters squared).
+It’s calculated by dividing fat-free mass (in kilograms, or kg for short) by your height (in meters squared).

-FFMI = fat-free mass in kilograms ÷ (height in meters) ²
+FFMI = fat-free mass in kg ÷ (height in meters) ²

 The higher the number, in theory at least, the more muscular you are.